inovait/tws-ios/Sources/TWS/Sources/Documentation.docc/Articles/00_GettingStarted.md

 ## Adding the TWS as a dependency

-> Note: Currently, TWS does not support integration via Swift Package Manager (SPM).
-However, SPM support is in development and will be added in a future release.
-Stay tuned for updates!

-### Integrate TWS as XCFramework
+### Integrate TWS with SPM

-1. **Download the frameworks**

-    Download both `TWS.xcframework` adn `TWSModels.xcframework` from this [link](https://spotlight.inova.si/the-web-snippet/builds/iOS%20Release?shared=TBDa6YTvbeZCKd4ruAL7CBfBkM8)

-2. **Add the frameworks to your project**
+1. **Add package dependency**

-    * Open your Xcode project and navigate to your app's target settings
+    * Open your Xcode project and navigate navigate to File -> Add Package Dependencies...
-    * Under the `General`, scroll to the `Frameworks, Libraries, and Embedded Content` section
-    * Click the `+` button and select `Add other...` -> `Add files...`
-    * Choose both `TWS.xcframework` and `TWSModels.xcframework` and click `Add`

-3. **Embed the frameworks**

-    After adding the frameworks, ensure they are listed under the Embed Frameworks section with the option Embed & Sign enabled.
-This ensures that the frameworks are correctly included in your app bundle.

-4. **Verify integration**

-    Clean and build your project (Cmd + Shift + K and then Cmd + B) to ensure the frameworks are integrated correctly.
-Check for any build errors related to missing frameworks or incorrect embedding settings.
+    * Add a dependency to [TWS repository](https://github.com/inovait/tws-ios)
+    * Set up a dependency rule to the version you want to include.
+    * Add a target and add the package

+2. **Resolve package versions**

+    Download should start immediately, but you can also navigate to File -> Packages -> Resolve package versions to ensure the correct version is downloaded.

 ## Displaying your first snippet